LassoSoft/LassoGuide/lasso_guide_source/language/threading.rst

    // => 2

 Thread objects cannot be copied.
-Additionally, thread objects will continue to run forever, though they can terminate themselves by calling `abort`.
+Additionally, thread objects will continue to run forever, though they can terminate themselves by calling `~web_response->abort`.
 Also, all parameter values given to a thread object method are copied, as well as any return value of a thread object method.
 This ensures that no two threads are ever operating on the same data at the same time, a situation that can have catastrophic results.

 Thread Objects and onCreate